z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_03_SimpleGraphics.md

 pixel you want to set.
 Z88DK provides some manipulator functions that do this for you.

-The display file manipulator functions are defined in [arch/zx.h](https://github.com/z88dk/z88dk/blob/master/include/_DEVELOPMENT/sdcc/arch/zx.h).
+The display address manipulator functions are defined in [arch/zx.h](https://github.com/z88dk/z88dk/blob/master/include/_DEVELOPMENT/sdcc/arch/zx.h).

 ```